 Malta had been free of the plague for almost 130 years.
 On 16 April 1813, the daughter of a shoe maker living in Valletta sickened with fever and died.
 Her mother also fell ill and developed swellings of her inguinal glands.
 Rumours begun to circulate in Valletta that the plague had made its appearance in the town.
 In Malta, the plague raged from April 1813 to January 1814.
 A small outbreak erupted in Gozo towards the end of Feb 1814, when a man and his daughter died suddenly, after the family had been visited by a relative from Casal Qormi.

 In 1813, Dr Salvatore Bardon, who later became First Surgeon at the Female Hospital, was in charge of the plague hospital at Fort Manoel.
-He spent an entire year at his post, during which he sustained, but recovered from an attack of the plague.
+He spent an entire year at his post, during which he himself became infected but recovered from an attack of the plague.